shippeo/monitoring/README.md

 ### Stack
 We are using the TIG stack.
 It stands for Telegraf, InfluxDB, Grafana.
-It is the best open source stack for collecting and visualizing data.
+It is an open source stack for collecting and visualizing data.

 #### [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/)
 It is an agent for collecting metrics and writing them.